Tag Archives: favorite posts

 Lois Lane is dead.

-Now, you and I know that this is a comic book movie, and in superhero comics and other soap opera narratives, almost nobody dies permanently.
-Superman died in 1992, Spider-Man died in 2013, Wolverine died in 2014, and here in 2022, DC has just announced that in an upcoming issue of Justice League, they’re going to kill off all of their popular superheroes, and Zatanna.
+Now, you and I know that this is a comic book movie, and in superhero comics, almost nobody dies permanently.
+Superman died in 1992, Spider-Man died in 2013, Wolverine died in 2014, and here in 2022, DC has just announced that in an upcoming issue of Justice League, they’re going to kill off all of their popular superheroes, plus Zatanna.
 They always come back.

 And Lois Lane is dead.